Before that, here’s a quick video to better introduce this subject matter.

 To answer that question, let’s first look at some of their most basic differences.

-On the contrary, a camcorder is built to be more compact.
-Many available models on the market are designed ergonomically to provide maximum comfort for its users.
+On the contrary, a camcorder is built to be more compact and mobile.
+Many available models on the market are designed ergonomically to provide maximum comfort for its users while also fitting in a smaller space.

 Choosing which one you prefer will largely depend on your lifestyle.
 If you do a lot of indoor or studio shoots, using a DSLR would be more appropriate.
-However, it would be wiser to bring along a camcorder if you go outside.
+However, it would be wiser to bring along a camcorder if you go outside and focus solely on video.
 They are much easier to carry around and even store in your bag.

-DSLRs will provide you with greater flexibility when playing around with angles, lighting, aperture, and the flash.
-Additionally, each brand has multiple lenses you can purchase, which will ultimately give your photos different looks.
+DSLRs will provide you with greater flexibility when playing around with angles, lighting, aperture, and flash.
+It's a more diverse choice in your toolkit.
+Additionally, each brand has multiple lenses you can purchase, which will ultimately give your photos and video different looks, the application on which you are choosing to shoot is entirely up to you.

 Camcorders use a more digital approach to adjusting looks.
-Most models come pre-installed with multi-functions you can select, depending on your need.
+Most models come pre-installed with multi-functions you can select, video styles ect depending on your need.
 Some effects even allow you to “change lenses”, which is a really cool feature.
-The downside here, though, is that photos or videos end up looking heavily filtered.
+The downside here, though, is that photos or videos end up looking heavily filtered and not all that natural, its usually best to keep it simple and do all of your editing in post.

 Generally speaking, the amount you will spend to buy and maintain a DSLR is significantly higher.
-Most basic accessories needed by a camcorder are already included in the kit.
+Most basic accessories needed by a camcorder are already included in the kit and the microphones are built in.
 The only other things you’ll need to buy are a tripod or an SD card, which won’t cost you an arm and a lag to purchase.
+The differences here really come down to your specific needs.
+So make sure you do as much homework as possible and really ask your self.
+Which one of these will work best for me in the long run.

-When using a DSLR, you’ll need to have a memory card reader to access your files, which would take a longer time to accomplish.
+When using a DSLR, you’ll need to have a memory card reader to access your files, which would take a longer time to accomplish, yet, this really depends on the make and model that your purchase.

 While I’ve said that this decision is highly subjective, I’d still like to share my opinion.
 In the ongoing debate of camcorder vs DSLR, I have to side with the camcorder.
 Despite not having strong technical features, it possesses enough of the other factors that make it the camera worth owning.